In This Article

 If you are interested in local events:

-• Seafood Festival (April) – Enjoy delicious seafood, live music, arts, and family fun right by the beach.
+• Seafood Festival (April) – I had the best time at the Seafood Festival!
+It’s a celebration of fresh seafood, live music, arts, and family fun right by the beach.
+If you’re in town during April, you’ll definitely want to check it out.

 If you are looking for unique day trips within 30 Minutes of Pompano Beach, Florida:

-• Butterfly World (10–15 min) – Wander through colorful gardens filled with thousands of butterflies and exotic birds.
+• Butterfly World (10–15 min) – If you enjoy nature, Butterfly World is a must-see.
+I’ve spent hours wandering through the colorful gardens, surrounded by thousands of butterflies and exotic birds.
+It’s a beautiful, calming experience.

 Frequently Asked Questions: